Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Introduction

 \section{Introduction}

-The COVID-19 pandemic, which is caused by severe acute respiratory syndrome coronavirus (SARS - CoV-2) \cite{paules2020coronavirus}, has affected the whole world since the beginning of 2020 and it still continues to affect worldwide daily life.
+The COVID-19 pandemic has affected the whole world since the beginning of 2020.
 In order to decrease the transmission of the COVID-19 disease, many health institutions, particularly the World Health Organization (WHO), have recommended serious constraints and preventions \cite{WHO_website}.
-The fundamental precautions that individuals can carry out, are to keep the distance from others (practicing social distance) \cite{WHO_website_distance}, wear a face mask properly (covering mouth and nose), pay attention to personal hygiene, especially hand hygiene, and avoid touching faces with hands without cleanliness \cite{WHO_website}.
+The fundamental precautions that individuals can carry out are to keep the distance from others (practicing social distance) \cite{WHO_website_distance}, wear a face mask properly (covering mouth and nose), pay attention to personal hygiene, especially hand hygiene, and avoid touching faces with hands without cleanliness \cite{WHO_website}.